adlrocha/almanack/finance.md

 1. When investing, minimising losses is as important in the long-run as maximising gains.
 A 50% loss requires a 100% gain to get back to the original value.
 This is why it is important to have a plan and stick to it, and know clearly what you are investing in and the risks involved.

+## Resources
+- [My life is a lie (part 1)](https://www.yesigiveafig.com/p/part-1-my-life-is-a-lie): Why the poverty line is not within the threshold the government sets, and why the middle class no longer exists.
+Spoiler alert: it's hard to do a decent living anymore without 140k$/year.